 Step 4: Removing The Tire

-Remove the tire and set it aside.
+Carefully remove the tire and set it aside as well.